When you care enough to give the very best, this recipe for butter toffee cashew crunch candy should be at the very top of your gift-giving list.

 - Once cooled, break the candy into bite-sized pieces.
 Set aside.

-- Melt the chocolate chips in a microwave-safe bowl (on medium/low power) and stirring frequently, until smooth and creamy.
+- Melt the chocolate chips in a microwave-safe bowl (on medium/low power) and stir frequently, until smooth and creamy.

 - Drizzle the melted chocolate over the butter toffee cashew crunch candy and allow the candy to set until firm.
 Do NOT refrigerate.

-- Store in an airtight container in a dark location.
+- Store in an airtight container in a cool location.

 Notes